christian-m02/Udacity-Deep-RL-Project-2-Continuous-Control/README.md

 # To get started -

 Below are the instructions on how to get started on this project as given in the original repository.
-The original repository can be found here: https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control
+The original repository can be found here: https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control which this README.md file is based on.